 The Foundation Diploma is a fantastic qualification which provides the transition from general education to specialist art and design education.
 It enables students to make an informed decision regarding what area they want to apply to within Art and Design, or if they are seeking employment within the creative industries.

-Students have the opportunity to take part in our induction trip to a castle in a beautiful part of Northumbria and, as an optional part of your programme; we also offer an exciting opportunity to take part in an overseas study visit to a European city reflecting cultural excellence in the visual and applied arts.
-There is also an opportunity to take part in study visits to the UCAS fair in Manchester and a residential study trip to London to major galleries and museums such as The Hepworth, the Victoria and Albert Museum, the Saatchi Gallery and Tate Modern as well as the Yorkshire Sculpture Park.
+Students have the opportunity to take part in our induction trip to a castle in a beautiful part of Northumbria and, as an optional part of your programme we also offer an exciting opportunity to take part in an overseas study visit to a European city reflecting cultural excellence in the visual and applied arts.
+There is also an opportunity to take part in a study visit to the UCAS fair in Manchester and a residential study trip to London to major galleries and museums such as the Victoria and Albert Museum, the Saatchi Gallery and Tate Modern, as well as the Yorkshire Sculpture Park and The Hepworth.

 If you are 19 or a mature student please contact our InfoZone for further information on fees.

 You will work with specialist tutors throughout your course to help you focus on your strengths and to develop an individual and focused portfolio of work.
 A wide range of progression opportunities are achieved to degree courses throughout the country to study subjects such as Fashion, Textiles, Fine Art, Illustration, Photography, Graphic Design and 3D Design.
 Past students have successfully gained places at top creative universities such as Central Saint Martins, London College of Fashion, The Ruskin School of Art, University of Cambridge and Edinburgh College of Art.